laravel/forge-sdk/README.md

 $forge->deleteSecurityRule($serverId, $siteId, $ruleId);
 ```

-On a SecurityRule Instance you may also call:
+On a `SecurityRule` instance you may also call:

 ```php
 $securityRule->delete();